Marijuana: Frequently Asked Questions

 Are there withdrawal symptoms when one comes off heavy marijuana use?

-Some people say that there are no withdrawal symptoms after stopping marijuana use because they are not as dramatic as the withdrawal symptoms for alcohol or heroin.
+Some people say that there are no withdrawal symptoms after stopping marijuana use because they are not as dramatic as the withdrawal symptoms of alcohol or heroin.
 But they do exist.
 Chronic users are likely to experience headaches, shakiness, sweating, stomach pains and nausea.
 Behaviorally, they are likely to feel restless and irritable, have difficulty sleeping and not have much appetite.
 They also suffer anxiety and have strong cravings for the drug.

 Can marijuana addiction be treated?